luitdeka/My-Work-Time/README.md

 # My Work Time

-The AI tool for generating summaries, transcriptions, and code
+The AI tool for generating summaries, transcriptions, and code.

 ## Overview